theblixguy/Invalidating/README.md

 ## Usage

-Annotate your `Equatable` properties with `@Invalidating` and provide configuration options that will be used to trigger updates on the view whenever the property changes:
+Annotate your `Equatable` properties with `@Invalidating` and provide options that will be used to invalidate the view whenever the property's value changes:

 ```swift
 final class MyView: UIView {